The India-Rubber Men

 The India-Rubber Men is a 1929 crime novel by the British writer Edgar Wallace.
 It was part of a series of books featuring the character Inspector Elk of Scotland Yard.

+Synopsis

+Police hunt for a gang called the India-Rubber Men, who wear gasmasks and rubber gloves, and carry gas bombs to stave off pursuit.

 Film adaptations

 In 1938 it was turned into a film The Return of the Frog starring Gordon Harker.

 It was loosely adapted into the 1962 West German film The Inn on the River, part of Rialto Film's long-running series of Wallace adaptations.